gregsandell/aws-knowledge/policies-exercise/README.md

 3. Create an IAM group named _aws-cli-capabilities_ and add user gjsWebsiteAdmin to this group.

 # Exercise One
+Folder: _inline-policies_
 ## Exercise One steps
 1. Create all the policies in the _inline-policies_ folder by adding each individually to the group _aws-cli-capabilities_ through the _Permissions_ tab.
-Do this by copying the full JSON content of each policy file and pasting it into the JSON editor for the Add permissions > Create inline policy workflow
+Do this by copying the full JSON content of each policy file and pasting it into the JSON editor for the Add permissions > Create inline policy workflow.
+You do this once for each of the polic files in the folder.
 2. Run the script _testscript-inline-policies.sh_ in the terminal while logged in as user gjsWebsiteAdmin.
 3. The script is successful if it completes with no output.
 Otherwise, there will be error messages for each command that failed.

 ## Cleanup after Exercise One
 This is needed to prep for Exercise Two.
-1. Detach all six policies from the group _aws-cli-capabilities_.
+1. Detach all eleven policies from the group _aws-cli-capabilities_.
 2. Delete the IAM Group _testscript-temp-group_ if it exists.
 2. Do **not** detach the policy _ListAccessKeys_attached-to-user_ from user _gjsWebsiteAdmin_.

-Exercise Two will show how the same policies as Exercise One can be entered into a single file and attached to an entity, eliminating the tedium of doing one policy at a time.
+**Exercise Two** will show how the same policies as Exercise One can be entered into a single file and attached to an entity, eliminating the tedium of doing one policy at a time.

 # Exercise Two
+Folder: same as Exercise One: _inline-policies_
 ## Exercise Two steps
 1. _all_inline_policies.json_ is already made for you.
 Attach it to the group _aws-cli-capabilities_, using the same workflow as above.